 The Project Fairness scholarships are awarded annually to current and former foster youth who are pursuing higher education.
 The winners receive financial support to participate in an educational program, and mentoring to help them achieve their academic and professional goals.

-The 2020 Project Fairness scholars were selected from a large and competitive pool of applicants, and distinguished themselves for their leadership, resilience and commitment to helping others.
+The 2023 Project Fairness scholars were selected from a large and competitive pool of applicants, and distinguished themselves for their leadership, resilience and commitment to helping others.

 All applications are evaluated by the Project Fairness board, whose members scored the applications individually and selected finalists based on assessment averages and consensus voting.
-The finalists’ applications were then scored by a panel of advisors who work in the foster care field, and each finalist was interviewed by members of the Project Fairness board.
+The finalists’ applications were then scored by the advisory panel, and each finalist was interviewed by members of the Project Fairness board.
 Winners were selected on the basis of the top average scores from advisors and Project Fairness board members, combined and weighted equally, as well as to finalists who distinguished themselves during the interview process.